Russian battleship Peresvet

-Peresvet (Пересвет) was the lead ship of the three pre-dreadnought battleships built for the Imperial Russian Navy at the end of the nineteenth century.
+Peresvet (Пересвет) was the lead ship of the three s built for the Imperial Russian Navy at the end of the nineteenth century.
 The ship was transferred to the Pacific Squadron upon completion and based at Port Arthur from 1903.
 During the Russo-Japanese War of 1904–1905, she participated in the Battle of Port Arthur and was seriously damaged during the Battle of the Yellow Sea and again in the siege of Port Arthur.
 The ship was scuttled before the Russians surrendered, then salvaged by the Japanese and placed into service with the name Sagami (相模).

 Partially rearmed, Sagami was reclassified by the Imperial Japanese Navy (IJN) as a coastal defense ship in 1912.
 In 1916, the Japanese sold her to the Russians, their allies since the beginning of World War I. En route to the White Sea in early 1917, she sank off Port Said, Egypt, after striking mines laid by a German submarine.